hannesdelbeke/brain/PKM/Obsidian/1 directional annotations.md

 Ideally I would not have to search my notes, but could instantly see which threads have private notes attached.

+Slack supports URL links to threads.
+We could have a database that gets the thread link, and links a note to it.
+#pluginidea

 > [!NOTE] Google Keep
 > [google docs](https://docs.google.com/) & google sheets now supports [google keep](https://www.google.com/keep/)
 > this let's you take private notes in a document. it stores a link to the doc in the note, and when viewing notes in keep from the document, it shows related notes at the top, in a related category.